a close up of a computer screen with a triangle pattern

 We’ll also explore some tips on choosing the right provider for your business and the differences between IT staff augmentation and other outsourcing models.

-IT staff augmentation is an outsourcing strategy that enables you to hire and directly manage remote tech talent.
+IT staff augmentation is a type of outsourcing that lets you easily hire and directly manage remote tech talent.
 These external contractors supplement your in-house IT staff, either on a short- or long-term basis, depending on project demands and business goals.

 The staff augmentation process typically involves collaborating with a staffing agency that has access to a vast pool of IT professionals with a range of expertise.
 You select individuals with the specific skill set needed to fill the gaps in your existing tech team.